Mediation for legalisation of foreign documents issued abroad

-In some cases, the Consular Service Centre (CDC) at the Ministry of Foreign Affairs can mediate for Dutch nationals who want to request documents from abroad and/or have documents legalised abroad.
+Documents issued abroad should be legalised in the country where they originate.
+In some cases, the Consular Service Centre (CDC) can mediate for Dutch nationals who want to request documents from abroad and/or have documents legalised abroad.
 You can request this service by post or by email.
 Mediation can take between 8 and 12 months and costs €131 per document.

 Who can the CDC mediate for?